When The Kids Grow Up, Motherhood Becomes A State Of 'Otherhood'

 Her approach is to have conversations, but not to "dwell on it.
 "You just try to instill in them a respect for themselves and a respect for other people."

 Bassett feels that she's gained wisdom with age, and says it's unfair that society makes old people like they are "disappearing" or "diminishing."
 The roles offered to her have changed over time.
-First your the young women, then you're the mother ...
+First you're the young women, then you're the mother ...
 "I think I'm the grandmother next," she says.
 "You know that's on the horizon."

 Arts & Life